-The infection control lead carried out infection prevention and control audits twice a year.
+The registered manager carried out infection prevention and control audits annually.
+We were told infection prevention and control measures were reviewed weekly and monthly with the trainee dental nurses as a training tool, with a plan to review the full audit every three months.
 The latest audit showed the practice was meeting the required standards.

-The provider had a Speak-Up policy.
-Staff felt confident they could raise concerns without fear of recrimination.
+The registered manager told us they had a Speak-Up (Whistleblowing) policy.
+Not all the staff we spoke with were aware of the policy or how to access it.
+However, staff confirmed they felt confident they could raise concerns without fear of recrimination.